SimaoAbranches/Elementos_project/Project1/docs/task5_prediction.md

 ### 6. Evaluation metrics

-For regression I used three metrics:
+For regression we used three metrics:

 - **MAE** (Mean Absolute Error): the average error in kg.
 Lower is better.
 - **RMSE** (Root Mean Squared Error): like MAE but punishes big errors more.